ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 Most often R users will write Markdown manually, or with the help of an editor such as the RStudio IDE visual editor.
 But sometimes, one will have to create or edit a bunch of Markdown files at once, and editing all those files by hand is a huge waste of time.
-This blog post will give you resources in R that you can use to create, parse, and edit markdown documents, so that you can become the markdown wizard you have always dreamed of becoming :mage:!
+This blog post will give you resources in R that you can use to create, parse, and edit Markdown documents, so that you can become the Markdown wizard you have always dreamed of becoming :mage:!

 ## Templating Tools for Boilerplate Documents